Pance/metrics-datadog/README.md

 # Metrics Datadog Reporter
 Simple Metrics reporter that sends The Goods to Datadog.

-Real person documentation pending
+This project is a lightly modified fork of [vistarmedia/metrics-datadog](https://github.com/vistarmedia/metrics-datado://github.com/vistarmedia/metrics-datadog) where the ability to enable a DatadogReporter which publishes metrics with a given prefix was added.

+This reporter can be used in a Dropwizard app with at least `dropwizard-core` 0.6.X

 ## Usage